GIT-GitHub-Club/gettingStartedWithGithubInGIT/Pranjal/readme.md

-My Name Is Pranjal.I am From GIT Gandhinagar.
+My Name Is Pranjal.
+I am From GIT Gandhinagar.